SpecPrune-VLA: Accelerating Vision-Language-Action Models via Action-Aware Self-Speculative Pruning

-We conduct evaluations on the LIBERO simulation benchmark~\cite{liu2023libero}, which utilizes a simulated Franka Emika Panda robotic arm.
-We employ four task suites, LIBERO-Spatial, LIBERO-Object, LIBERO-Goal, and LIBERO-Long, to evaluate the model’s capabilities in spatial reasoning, object understanding, goal-directed planning and execution, and long-horizon task completion, respectively.
-Each task suite consists of ten distinct tasks.
+\textbf{Simulation Benchmarks and Platforms} \ \ \ We conduct evaluations on both the LIBERO~\cite{liu2023libero} and SimplerEnv~\cite{li2024evaluating} simulation benchmark~\cite{liu2023libero}, and in the real world.
+In LIBERO benchmark, we employ eight task suites, LIBERO-Spatial, LIBERO-Object, LIBERO-Goal, and LIBERO-Long, to evaluate the model’s capabilities in spatial reasoning, object understanding, goal-directed planning and execution, and long-horizon task completion.
+In SimplerEnv, we include four visual matching tasks: Put Spoon on Towel, Put Carrot on Plate, Stack Cube and Put Eggplant in Yellow Basket.
+This setting minimizes domain shifts between simulation and reality, thereby replicating real-world tasks with high accuracy.
 All main experiments are conducted on a Linux workstation with an NVIDIA A800-80GB GPU.